msteen/nix-prefetch/README.md

 0jsvhyvxslhyq14isbx2xajasisp7xdgykl0dffy3z1lzxrv51kb
 ```

-A package with verbose output:
+A package checked to already be in the Nix store thats not installed:
 ```
-$ nix-prefetch hello --verbose
+$ nix-prefetch hello --check-store --verbose
 The package hello-2.10 will be fetched as follows:
 > fetchurl {
 >   sha256 = "0ssi1wpaf7plaswqqjwigppsg5fyh99vdlb9kzl7c9lng89ndq1i";